cap-js-community/websocket/README.md

 To use the Redis Adapter (basic publish/subscribe), the following steps have to be performed:

-- Set `cds.requires.websocket.adapter.impl: "redis"`
+- Set `cds.websocket.adapter.impl: "redis"`
 - Application needs to be bound to a Redis instance
   - Cloud Foundry: Redis automatically active
   - Local (or other):
-    - Option `cds.requires.websocket.adapter.local: true` needs to be set
+    - Option `cds.websocket.adapter.local: true` needs to be set
     - File `default-env.json` need to exist with Redis configuration
-- Redis Adapter options can be specified via `cds.requires.websocket.adapter.options`
+- Redis Adapter options can be specified via `cds.websocket.adapter.options`
-- Redis channel key can be specified via `cds.requires.websocket.adapter.options.key`.
+- Redis channel key can be specified via `cds.websocket.adapter.options.key`.
 Default value is `websocket`.

 ##### Socket.IO